ChinYikMing/MessengerClone/README.md

 ### `npm install`

-To install all dependencies of the app
+To install all dependencies of the app<br />

 ### `npm start`